amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 - Study the language manual written by the language designer, focusing on the syntax
 - Implement small programmes in the end-of-chapter exercises that were assigned by the professor

 The goal of a novice, at this early stage, is to learn how to use the language, especially the syntactic elements of the language.
 This practical knowhow, alone, will not make him a good programmer, however.
-To become a well-rounded programmer, the novice must additionally study CS theory: discrete mathematics, algorithms, complexity theory, computer architecture, and so on.
+To become a well-rounded programmer, the novice must additionally study CS theories: discrete mathematics, algorithms, complexity theory, computer architecture, and so on.
 Those interested in CS education may read my article, *[Computer Science Curriculum](CSCurriculum.md)*.

 An experienced programmer picks up a new programming language in a very different way: